majsdev/learn-aws/aws.md

 JSON documents *attached to IAM identities* to grant premission for accessing services
 - managed policies: managed by AWS, cannot be edited (labeled with organe box)
 - customer managed policies: created by customers (reusable)
-- line line policis: directly attached to the user (one-off, not reusable)
+- inline policies: directly attached to the user (one-off, not reusable)

 ![Sample IAM Policy](./images/sample-iam-policy.png)